sonishsivarajkumar/FairClaimRCM/README.md

 **Make inpatient coding and claims adjudication transparent, accurate, and auditable—so providers get paid fairly and payers see exactly why each dollar posts.**

-> **Development Status**: ✅ **v0.1 MVP Complete!** This implementation includes a fully functional API with 25+ endpoints, comprehensive terminology services, ML-assisted coding recommendations, claims management, audit logging, and a complete test suite.
-Ready for development, testing, and production deployment!
+> **Development Status**: ✅ **v0.2 Complete!** This implementation includes a fully functional API with 25+ endpoints, comprehensive terminology services, rule-based coding recommendations, claims management, audit logging, and a complete test suite.
+Note: True ML capabilities require access to clinical training data not available in open source.

 ## Mission